 The chapter on creating your squeeze page could also be split up, but you could add a short video of your own showing them how to use LeadPages or another tool to create an opt-in page quickly.
 Make sure you add your own affiliate link!

-For the actual content you send to people each day, you'd just pull the chapter content, put it into an email and/or on a hidden blog post (with a link in your email), provide a link to download the relevant worksheet, and schedule the emails to send out over the relevant period of time.
+For the actual content you send to people each day, you'd just pull the chapter content, put it into an email and/or on a hidden blog post (with a link in your email), provide a link to download the relevant worksheet, and schedule the emails to send out over the appropriate period.

 You see how similar it is to the original?
-All I did was add my branding, change the title of the day, and alter the assignment a little.
+All I did was add my branding, change the title of the day, and make some minor adjustments to the assignment.

-Are you starting to see how you can create your challenge content quickly, but still add your own value?
+Are you starting to see how you can create your challenge content quickly, but still add value?

 Here's another example:

-For a 30 Day Creativity Challenge, you could break up the content over the course of the 30 days, having people do the exercises more than once.
+For a 30-Day Creativity Challenge, you could break up the content over the 30 days, allowing people to repeat the exercises.
 For example, with the exercise on ‘think like a child', you could ask them to do it each day for 4 days in a row.

 That way, you'll be building a supportive community and giving people something to talk about and learn from.

-There will also be lots of opportunities to sell relevant courses and infoproduct to help people on areas where they got stuck later.
+There will also be lots of opportunities to sell relevant courses and infoproducts to help people in areas where they got stuck later.
 So be sure to keep track of issues you can help with.

 Are you ready to create your own customer challenge?
 We put together an 8-Step Worksheet you can use for planning your challenge, whether it involves using done-for-you materials from Content Sparks or creating your own from scratch.

-And when you're ready to teach others how to run a challenge….
+Want to learn more and teach others how to plan, launch, and run a free challenge?

 When you purchase a license to any of our ready-to-go course kits, you get the rights to edit it any way you want (or leave as-is) and add your own name and branding.